jenhakk/react-weather-app/README.md

 <main>
    <div className={typeof weather.WeatherText != "undefined" ? "box" : ""}>
 ```
-*Remember to add the ending tag in the end before end of main tag.*
+*Note!
+Remember to add the ending tag in the end before end of main tag.*

 **Before fetch:**